Fibroblast: Development

-The main function of fibroblasts is to maintain the structural integrity of connective tissues by continuously secreting precursors of the extracellular matrix.
-Fibroblasts secrete the precursors of all the components of the extracellular matrix, primarily the ground substance and a variety of fibers.
-The composition of the extracellular matrix determines the physical properties of connective tissues.
+The main function of fibroblasts is to maintain the structural integrity of connective tissues by continuously secreting precursors of the extracellular matrix (ECM), providing all such components, primarily the ground substance and a variety of fibers.
+The composition of the ECM determines the physical properties of connective tissues.

 Like other cells of connective tissue, fibroblasts are derived from primitive mesenchyme.
-Thus they express the intermediate filament protein vimentin, a feature used as a marker to distinguish their mesodermal origin.
+Hence, they express the intermediate filament protein vimentin, a feature used as a marker to distinguish their mesodermal origin.
 However, this test is not specific as epithelial cells cultured in vitro on adherent substratum may also express vimentin after some time.

-In certain situations, epithelial cells can give rise to fibroblasts, a process called epithelial-mesenchymal transition (EMT).
+In certain situations, epithelial cells can give rise to fibroblasts, a process called epithelial-mesenchymal transition.

-Conversely, fibroblasts in some situations may give rise to epithelia by undergoing a mesenchymal to epithelial transition (MET) and organizing into a condensed, polarized, laterally connected true epithelial sheet.
+Conversely, fibroblasts in some situations may give rise to epithelia by undergoing a mesenchymal to epithelial transition and organizing into a condensed, polarized, laterally connected true epithelial sheet.
 This process is seen in many developmental situations (e.g. nephron and notocord development), as well as in wound healing and tumorigenesis.

 Function

-Fibroblasts make collagen fibres, glycosaminoglycans, reticular and elastic fibers.
-Growing individuals' fibroblasts are dividing and are synthesizing ground substance.
+Fibroblasts make collagen fibers, glycosaminoglycans, reticular and elastic fibers.
+The fibroblasts of growing individuals divide and synthesize ground substance.
 Tissue damage stimulates fibrocytes and induces the production of fibroblasts.